1

 Yes, foods rich in oxalates (such as spinach) or phytates (such as certain wholegrain cereals) can inhibit magnesium absorption.
 It's important to include a variety of foods and not to rely too heavily on these sources without combining them with other magnesium-rich foods.

-Passionate about plants and their properties, she started her career as a perfumer before moving to the world of natural beauty and aromatherapy over 10 years ago.
-Lucie supports ethical and committed brands with strategy development, product formulation and expert advice for their customers.
-She has worked with the Aroma-Zone team on several books, including "Le grand guide de l'Aromathérapie et des cosmétiques naturels" ("The Complete Guide to Aromatherapy and Natural Cosmetics").
-She also has years of training in aromatherapy, herbalism and essential oil distillation, and supports the work of French plant growers.
+Passionate about plants and their properties, she has been working in the world of natural beauty and aromatherapy for over 10 years, after starting her career with a perfumer.
+Lucie supports ethical and committed brands in their development strategy, product formulation and the expert advice they give their customers.
+She has worked with our Aroma-Zone teams on several books, including "Le grand guide de l'Aromathérapie et des cosmétiques naturels".
+At the same time, she has been training for years in aromatherapy, herbalism and the distillation of essential oils, while supporting the work of French plant growers.